 I have also convened an ongoing discussion between transportation officials and City planners from Cambridge, Somerville, Boston, and our neighboring communities so that we can better share information about regional transit issues that impact us all.
 These conversations are intended to help us all make wiser decisions, and to work with our neighbors, in dealing with what is truly a regional concern.

 Open Space, Parks, and Recreation

-I have also been open to holding discussions about plans to renovate all or part of Magazine Beach, and I have voted in favor of funding for stabilizing the Powder House there.
+I have also been party to ongoing discussions about plans to renovate all or part of Magazine Beach, and I have voted in favor of funding for stabilizing the Powder House there.
 I recognize the importance of open space, of families having a place to get away from the pressures and stress of the City – even when they cannot actually, physically, leave the City.
 I will continue to work with all interested parties in seeing how we can preserve the open space that we currently have, and how to best utilize that for all.

-With affordable housing scarcer than ever in recent years, I have been trying to be more deliberate in pushing the City to preserve and expand the stock of affordable housing in our city.
 I am also mindful of the fact that the various social service programs across the City, which provide essential services, are perpetually underfunded (and I was proud to lead the charge in urging the City to help fund Cambridge and Somerville Legal Services, which is so critical to providing legal assistance to many of our most vulnerable residents).
 We must continue offering services to the most fragile members of our community, and that means supporting these important programs as much as possible.
 We have some extraordinary social services providers in Cambridge, and we must also recognize the extraordinary work that our Cambridge Police patrol officers in Central Square and Harvard Square do on a regular basis, reaching out to chronically homeless individuals in an effort to connect them with the appropriate social services.

 My Vision of Central Square Over The Coming Decade